h2non/rocky/README.md

 ## Middleware layer

 One of the more powerful features of `rocky` is its build-in connect-style middleware layer.
+`rocky` was designed with a main core idea: "augment by default".

-This allow you to augment the proxy functionality very easily attaching third-party middleware (also known as plugins).
+The middleware layer provides you an simple and consistent way to augment the proxy functionality very easily, attaching third-party middleware (also known as plugins) on it.

-`rocky` middleware layer has the same interface as connect/express middleware, and it's mostly compatible with them.
+`rocky` middleware layer has the same interface as connect/express middleware, and it's mostly compatible with existent middleware (see [express](existent middleware) example).

 ### Hierarchies